 EN 099 English Internships

-Students interested in pursuing an internship must meet with Dr. Forni .
+Students interested in pursuing an internship must meet with Dr. Cole.
 Written or electronic permission of the instructor is required.
 Students may take one internship class for degree credit.
 It will count as an elective, not as a course fulfilling requirements for an English major or minor.

 Professor Dan Mangiavellano

 In this class, students will learn analytic strategies central to understanding and writing about literature.
-Reading assignments, writing prompts, and class conversation will consistently emphasize links between critical reading of a text and written argumentation.
-Through a wide sampling of poetry and short prose, students will develop a critical vocabulary for literary analysis while practicing writing and argumentative skills that will contribute to thoughtful, nuanced arguments about (1) how a piece of literature works and (2) why an argument matters to a broad, non-specialized audience.
+Reading assignments, writing prompts, and class conversation will consistently emphasize links between critical reading and written argumentation.
+Students will develop a critical vocabulary for literary analysis while practicing writing and argumentative skills that will contribute to thoughtful, nuanced arguments about (1) how a piece of literature works and (2) why an argument about literature matters to a broad, non-specialized audience.
 This is a writing-intensive course, and our goal will be to develop clear, sophisticated arguments that are not only technically precise, but evocative in their scope and ambition.
-Through reading, discussion, and writing about poetry and short prose, students will cultivate the creative and analytic habits that will produce clear, complex, and coherent argumentation.
+Through reading, discussion, and writing about poetry, prose, and drama, students will cultivate the creative and analytic habits necessary for producing clear, complex, and coherent arguments.

 To this end, our course theme will focus on representations of “first encounters” in literature and culture.
 Reading assignments will emphasize “first encounters” between or among races, genders, and populations.
-This theme opens up larger conversations about cultural difference and multiculturalism, intersections between nationality and identity, and facets of social justice.
-In this class, we’ll use reading and writing assignments to explore provocative connections between literature, the human condition, and tenets of cura personalis at Loyola University Maryland.
-Our theme is particularly appropriate for a writing-intensive course like EN 101 because it will remind us throughout the semester of the dynamic between an author and an audience—an important “first encounter” for all writers to keep in mind.
+In this class, we use reading and writing assignments to explore provocative connections between literature, the human condition, and tenets of cura personalis at Loyola University Maryland.
+Our theme will remind us throughout the semester of the dynamic between a writer and an audience—an especially important “first encounter” for all writers to keep in mind.

 Professor Carol Abromaitis